 #06 Louisville Slugger 2016 Omaha 516

-It is especially lightweight in order to boost high performance and give you great balance and control.
+It is especially lightweight in order to boost high performance and gives you great balance and control.
 This design is so tight that Louisville Slugger will give you a 30-Day Performance Guarantee.
 That is a company that is confident about the quality of their work.
 This is one of the lightest bats on the list and can help boost your swing with speed and superior balance.
 If you’ve played with Omaha before, you’ll be pleasantly surprised by the increased length of this model that doesn’t weigh you down.

 Since it has a solid alloy construction, it does not need to be broken in, which means it gives you all the performance and handle it has to offer as soon as you get it.
 Its lizard skin grip helps deaden the impact and provides your hands’ comfort.
 The bat also boasts a fairly large sweet spot, to boot, making it a no-brainer for the average youth baseball player.